 The Jet Future Business Leaders Scholarship launched last year which is offered to students entering into the business world upon college graduation.
 Five finalists were chosen this semester by the Jet team, but the public got to vote on their favorite essay to select the winner.

-Brendan's experience with gigs for lawn care and snow removal, as well working for Door Dash, helped him write an enticing essay explaining the benefits to the gig economy and it's role in the American economy.
+Brendan's experience with gigs for lawn care and snow removal, as well as working for Door Dash, helped him write an enticing essay explaining the benefits to the gig economy and its role in the American economy.

 Brendan says, "One piece of advice I would give young people entering a gig career is to always put the time and effort in to do a quality job.
 For example, when I first started in the lawn care business, I had one job.
 But as neighbors saw the quality work I did, I was able to acquire new customers."

 If you know of a future businessperson entering or currently attending college/university, encourage them to apply to our current Jet Future Business Leaders Scholarship at https://jetsurety.com/scholarship/.